Mico27/gbs-DynamicProjectilePlugin/README.md

 https://github.com/user-attachments/assets/63cda598-eb4a-4046-9ae4-25615ea18b8c

-Travels like a plain shot — speed, gravity, bounce/stop and tile collision all behave normally — and additionally records where it has been, hanging a sprite off its own history every few updates.
+Travels like a plain shot, with speed, gravity, bounce, stop and tile collision all behaving normally, and also records where it has been, hanging a sprite off its own history every few updates.

 **Slot fields:** Tile Collision Behaviour · Gravity · Tile Collision Override · *Trail Segments* · *Trail Spacing* **Launch parameters:** *Trail Head* (this projectile / an actor) · *Head Actor*

 The tail is tested for actor collisions along with the head, so the whole trail is dangerous rather than just the sprite leading it.
 Widening the spacing stretches the tail further behind at no extra sprite cost, but it costs strand points: a trail needs `segments × spacing` of them.

-Spacing starts at 2, not 1 — entry 0 of the history is the position written this pass, which is where the projectile itself is drawn, so a spacing of 1 would stack the first segment on top of the head.
+Spacing starts at 2 rather than 1, because the newest entry in the history is where the projectile itself is drawn, so a spacing of 1 would stack the first segment on top of the head.

 **Hanging a trail off an actor.** Set *Trail Head* to *An actor* and the projectile stops being a shot and becomes pure tail: it records where that actor has been and draws segments along it.
-This is how to give a trail to something that already moves under its own logic — a walking NPC, a platform, the player.
+This is how to give a trail to something that already moves on its own: a walking NPC, a platform, the player.
 With a head actor the projectile hands everything positional over to that actor, so it is not drawn, does not move, ignores tile collision, is not removed off screen, and never reports a hit on its own head.

 Successive chain links and tail segments step on through the slot's animation, wrapping at its end.
 With a one-frame animation they all look alike; with a two-frame one they alternate.